clairemerot/physalia_adaptation_course/README.md

 ## Day4: Accounting for Structural Variants

 We focus on 12 population from Canada.
-We recommend that you pick one of the two tutorials (haploblocks by local PCA or CNVs on RAD-seq data)
+We recommend that you pick one of the two tutorials (haploblocks by local PCA or CNVs from RAD-seq data)

 4-1: Investigating haplotypes blocks ( ~inversions?)